Ásta Júlía Grímsdóttir: Houston Baptist Huskies

 In March 2019, Ásta agreed to join the Houston Baptist Huskies women's basketball team.

 Return to Iceland

 On 23 September 2020, Ásta signed a 2-year contract with Valur.
 On 2 June 2021, she won the national championship after Valur beat Haukar 3–0 in the Úrvalsdeild finals.

+On 28 April 2023, she won her third Icelandic championship after Valur defeated top-seeded Keflavík in the Úrvalsdeild finals, 3–1.

 National team career

 Ásta played 17 games for the Icelandic national U-16 team from 2016 to 2017.
 In June 2016, she was named to the All-First team during the Nordic Championships.
 In 2017, she averaged 11.3 points and 14.6 rebounds for Iceland during the U16 Women's European Championship Division B. In 2018, she appeared in 13 games for the Icelandic national U-18 team.

 Personal life

 Ásta is the daughter of Icelandic parliament member Helga Vala Helgadóttir and Grímur Atlason, a politician and former manager of the Iceland Airwaves music festival.